 We’ll write to let you know the impact to your accounts, including any overdraft facility.
 If the overdraft is:

 - Being removed – you can’t use your overdraft after the removal date

-- Being reduced – you can still use your overdraft but you need to stay within your new limit and ensure any overdrawn balances are repaid before the account is closed
+- Being reduced – you can still use your overdraft but you need to stay within your new limit and make sure any overdrawn balances are repaid before we close your account

-- Remaining unchanged – you can continue to use your overdraft but make sure any overdrawn balances are repaid before the account is closed
+- Staying the same – you can still use your overdraft but make sure any overdrawn balances are repaid before we close your account.

-If you don’t have an EEA address or if you meet one of the exceptions, please let us know as soon as possible so you can keep using your accounts.
+If you don’t have an address outside the UK or if you meet one of the exceptions, please let us know as soon as possible so you can keep using your accounts.
 If you have an overdraft on any of your accounts, any changes to it that haven’t taken effect when we update your details will no longer apply.

-My account is overdrawn and I can’t pay this back before my account closes.
+My account is overdrawn and I can’t pay it back before my account closes.
 What should I do?

 Please get in touch so we can help.
-If your account is closed with an outstanding balance, then we may pass your details to our financial assistance team.
-They’ll contact you to discuss your options to repay the money.
+If your account is closed with an outstanding balance, we may pass your details to our financial assistance team.
+If we do, they’ll contact you to discuss your options to repay the money.

-We’ll waive any fees for transferring money out of the account that’s closing.
-If we’ve charged you in error, please get in touch so we can refund the fee.
-However, depending on the banking provider for your receiving account, you might be charged for receiving the money.
-Please check with your provider if you have any questions.
+We’ll waive or refund our fees for transferring money to another bank account in the UK.
+If we’ve charged you and we shouldn’t have done, please get in touch so we can refund the fee.
+You might be charged for receiving the money, depending on the provider for your receiving account – please check with them if you have any questions.